xeroxmsj/LocalTuya/README.md

 # localtuya-homeassistant

-Local handling for Tuya Devices under Home-Assistant and Hassio, getting parameters from them (as Power Meters: Voltage, Current, Watt)
+Local handling for Tuya Switches under Home-Assistant and Hassio, getting parameters from them (as Power Meters: Voltage, Current, Watt)
+Also introduced handling for Tuya Covers and Lights.

 # How it works:

-   1. Copy switch.py and the other 2 integration/platform files, and pytuya handler folder, to /custom_components/localtuya/ folder, inside /config folder (via Samba for HASSIO).
+   1. Copy the localtuya folder content, and pytuya handler folder, to /custom_components/localtuya/ folder, inside /config folder (via Samba for HASSIO).

    2. Identify on your Home-Assistant logs (putting your logging into debug mode), the different attributes you want to handle by HA.